 I just submitted a request to the GrantEd system.
 When will the check be ready?

-Check requests will usually be ready 5-7 business days from when they are completely submitted, with all necessary documentation and authorization.
+Check requests will usually be ready 5-7 business days from when they are completely submitted, with all necessary and correct documentation and authorization.

 How do I make a deposit to my group's account?

-Make a deposit request on GrantEd for your organization (the FO can create one, or any Stanford affiliate can make one in GrantEd as well).
-Please bring the checks/cash to the ASSU/SSE offices during business hours.
+Make a deposit request on GrantEd for your organization (any FO or Stanford Affiliate can create the request).
+Please bring the check(s) or cash to the ASSU/SSE offices during business hours.
 We cannot process credit card transactions or give change.

 - The check should be made out to the organization and should include "Stanford" in the payee line in order to be accepted.
 For example, the bank will not accept a check that reads "SVGA" but will accept a check that reads "Stanford Video Game Association."
 If your organization does not contain "Stanford" in the group name, please have the check made out to "[Group name] - Stanford".
 We cannot accept any checks that are not formatted in this way.